BenLangmead/bowtie/MANUAL.markdown

 2. If your computer has multiple processors/cores, use `-p`

-    The `-p <int>` option causes Bowtie to launch <int> parallel search threads.
-Each thread runs on a different processor/core and all threads find alignments in parallel, increasing alignment throughput by approximately a multiple of `<int>`.
+    The `-p` option causes Bowtie to launch a specified number of parallel search threads.
+Each thread runs on a different processor/core and all threads find alignments in parallel, increasing alignment throughput by approximately a multiple of the number of threads (though in practice, speedup is somewhat worse than linear).

 3. If reporting many alignments per read, try tweaking `bowtie-build --offrate`